drand/drand/README.md

 # Drand - A Distributed Randomness Beacon Daemon

-(drand was first developped within the [DEDIS organization]( https://github.com/dedis), and is now under the drand organization).

 Drand (pronounced "dee-rand") is a distributed randomness beacon daemon written in [Golang](https://golang.org/).
 Servers running drand can be linked with each other to produce collective, publicly verifiable, unbiasable, unpredictable random values at fixed intervals using bilinear pairings and threshold cryptography.
 Drand nodes can also serve locally-generated private randomness to clients.

+drand was first developed within the [DEDIS organization]( https://github.com/dedis), and as of December 2019, is now under the drand organization.

 ### Disclaimer